yaseeradam/face_mark/FLUTTER_STATUS.md

 - ✅ **Theme system** with dark mode support
 - ✅ **Navigation system** with proper routing

-The app is **85% complete** - Major functionality implemented, minor features remaining!
+The app is **100% complete** - All features implemented and production ready! 🎉